Idearium/developers/gcp/README.md

 To create a new Kubernetes cluster:

 - Set the `gcloud` project with `gcloud config set project teamly-cloud`.
-- Create a cluster with `gcloud beta container clusters create {cluster-name} --cluster-version=1.8.8-gke.0 --zone=us-east1-b --enable-autorepair --machine-type=n1-standard-2 --num-nodes=3`.
+- Create a cluster with `gcloud container clusters create {cluster-name} --cluster-version=1.8.8-gke.0 --zone=us-east1-b --enable-autorepair --machine-type=n1-standard-2 --num-nodes=3`.

 ### Using a Kubernetes cluster

 If you need to use a Kubernetes cluster you haven't before, you'll need to follow these steps:

-- Execute `gcloud beta container clusters list` to show the clusters.
+- Execute `gcloud container clusters list` to show the clusters.
-- Execute `gcloud beta container clusters get-credentials {cluster-name} --zone {zone}`
+- Execute `gcloud container clusters get-credentials {cluster-name} --zone {zone}`

 ## Google container registry